mattwebhub/DSwiss-Punk/README.md

 # DSwiss Punk APP

-This is a simple client cross-platform application (Android, iOS and MacOS).
+This is a simple client cross-platform application (Android, iOS and MacOS) as a form of study.
 It fetches and displays a list of beers from the Punk API.
 ![iOS Screenshot](https://www.hackerhaze.com/images/punk-ios.png)
 ![MacOS Screenshot](https://www.hackerhaze.com/images/punk-macos.png)
 ![Android Screenshot](https://www.hackerhaze.com/images/punk-android.png)